farneet24/ThreadMind-Backend/README.md

 ## Features

-### Data Aggregation
+### 📊 Data Aggregation
-- 📌 Fetches essential metadata such as post/video descriptions, channel/subreddit information, and statistical data by leveraging YouTube and Reddit APIs.
+- 📌 **What it does**: Gathers contextual information such as the post/video description, channel/subreddit details, and audience engagement metrics.
+- 📘 **How it works**: Utilizes OAuth 2.0 protocols to securely interface with YouTube and Reddit APIs and fetch relevant metadata.

-### Comment Analytics
+### 🗨️ Comment Analytics
-- 📈 Conducts sentiment analysis, emotion recognition, and cyberbullying classification on comments, yielding actionable insights.
+- 📈 **What it does**: Delivers insightful analytics including sentiment distribution, emotional tendencies, and cyberbullying flags for user comments.
+- 📘 **How it works**: Leverages custom-tailored language models that have been fine-tuned on specialized datasets harvested from social media platforms such as Twitter and Reddit.
+These models are optimized for high-accuracy text analytics, enabling nuanced understanding of user-generated content.
+For diving deeper into the technical aspects, the Jupyter notebooks detailing our data processing and model fine-tuning workflows are available [here](https://github.com/farneet24/Pre-trained-Models.git).
+-

-### NLP-powered Summarization
+### 📝 NLP-powered Summarization
+- 🤖 **What it does**: Summarizes lengthy comment threads and extracts keywords for quick understanding.
-- 🤖 Utilizes OpenAI's GPT-3.5TURBO model for real-time comment summarization and keyword extraction.
+- 📘 **How it works**: Implement OpenAI's GPT-3.5TURBO for generating concise and informative summaries and for keyword extraction, using techniques like Term Frequency-Inverse Document Frequency (TF-IDF).

-## Technological Stack
+## 🛠 Technological Stack

-- 🗨️ **Communication**: REST API
+- 🗨️ **Communication**: REST API — A standard for creating scalable and stateless services.
-- 🚀 **Deployment Platform**: Heroku
+- 🚀 **Deployment Platform**: Heroku — A cloud-based service that enables quick and hassle-free deployment.
-- 📊 **Data Sources**: YouTube API, Reddit API
+- 📊 **Data Sources**: YouTube API, Reddit API — Provide the raw data that fuels our analytics.
-- 🤖 **Machine Learning Models**: OpenAI GPT-3.5TURBO, Fine-tuned RoBERTa and XLNet hosted on Google Cloud Run
+- 🤖 **Machine Learning Models**: OpenAI GPT-3.5TURBO, Fine-tuned RoBERTa and XLNet hosted on Google Cloud Run — These are the core algorithms responsible for the project's advanced analytics capabilities.

 ## Installation and Deployment